Pfeffer Simpelgotisch

 Pfeffer Simpelgotisch makes extensive use of OpenType features.
 The features “clig” and “liga” ought to be activated by default in order to have ſ and s as well as the ligatures automatically set.
 In detail:

 The Dutch rules are experimental.
 Setting ſ and s in Dutch is as complicated as it is in German, and I lack the linguistic knowledge necessary to implement this.
 Thus I’ve employed the most abstract and basic German rules for Dutch as well, hoping they’ll be of some use there, too.
-Implementing the rules for English, Danish, Norwegian, Swedish, French, Spanish, Italian and Latin was much easier, as they only follow graphical aspects.
+Implementing the rules for English, Danish, Norwegian, Swedish, French, Spanish, Italian, and Latin was much easier, as they only follow graphical aspects.
 The setting of ſ and s strictly depends on certain letter combinations, regardless of their meaning.
 Decisive for me was the description on Wikipedia.

-One funktion of the feature “liga” (standard ligatures) is setting the ligatures.
+One function of the feature “liga” (standard ligatures) is setting the ligatures.
 However, these serve merely aesthetic purposes by optically easing consonant clusters or by depicting glyph pairs more relaxed which otherwise would be quite crowded.
-Divergingly from the rules of Fraktur typography, these ligatures don’t halt at syllable boundaries.
+Diverging from the rules of Fraktur typography, these ligatures don’t halt at syllable boundaries.
 On the other hand, they aren’t merely joint glyph pairs whose syllable coupling use would distort the meaning.
 Pfeffer Simpelgotisch comprises the following ligatures:

 Ligaturen

-Furthermore, the feature “liga” automatically corrects the frequently made mistake of setting a hyphen instead of an en dash or a minus sign (“www robert minus pfeffer dot net”, for example, is wrong!).
-This is important, because a blackletter hyphen is not a horizontal single, but an oblique double stroke, and thus clearly differs from an en dash or a minus sign.
+Furthermore, the feature “liga” automatically corrects the frequently made mistake of setting a hyphen instead of an en dash or a minus sign (“www robert minus pfeffer dot net,” for example, is wrong!).
+This is important because a blackletter hyphen is not a horizontal single but an oblique double stroke and thus clearly differs from an en dash or a minus sign.
 For the same reason, Pfeffer Simpelgotisch also recognises the most common emoticons and transforms them graphically.
 Moreover, certain combinations of “=” or “-” with “<” and “>” are displayed as arrows, and simple quotation marks (" ") are replaced by typographic ones (“ ”).
 Finally, the most common fractions, if typed with a backslash, are recognised and depicted with a proper fraction bar.
 Hence, the following substitutions take place:

 Pfeile etc.